Watch the Video Tutorial

 Create a folder action which will apply Quartz effect to your photos.
 Use the images you have in your 02-images-to-1500px folder.
 Apply a Quartz effect of your choice on a copy of these images.
 So…

-- Create a Folder Action workflow and give it the 05-quarz-effect folder to attach to.
+- Create a Folder Action workflow and give it the 00-attach-quartz-workflow folder to attach to.

-- Add the required actions to your workflow add the effect.
+- Add the required actions to your workflow add the Quartz effect.

-- Save the workflow as the name of the effect too.
+- Save the workflow as the name of the effect.
 So, make-images-sepia or something like this.

 I’ll know you’ve completed the task because there will be images in the folder with an effect on them.